Nhorning/Congressional_Survival/README.md

 ![Naive Bayes Senate](images/Niave_bayes_senate.png)

+Here, the same Naive Bayes classifier is being trained on aggregate 2006 - 2016 Senate voting data to predict elimination of Senators.
+Note the same patterns emerge more symmetrically when combined over 10 elections.

+Senators in states with the highest partisan lean in their favor are clearly the safest.
+However, those in states with partisan leans up to 25 points against them are still in a safer zone if their voting record matches their constituents.

+![Naive Bayes Senate Folded](images/naive_bayes_senate_folded.png)

 If the parties are overlaid on each other so that higher values of ‘lean’ represent preference for the other party, and the y axis represents distance from the regression line (being “in-line” with constituents).
 The problem becomes more simple to process, and more algorithms can beat baseline in their predictions.

-![Naive Bayes Senate Folded](images/naive_bayes_senate_folded.png)
+![Mean Cross Validation Scores Using Residual Model](images/mean_cross_validation_residuals.png)

 The training and testing sequence is done with each 4rd of the data, using the other two thirds for training, to create a 4-fold cross validation score average, which has been done here across several different classifiers.
 Mean cross validation scores - using residuals.
 Undersampling survivors produces a baseline of 0.55, which an algorithm could achieve by guessing all survived.
 By overlaying / transposing parties 5 classifiers achieve a mean score over this baseline.

-![Mean Cross Validation Scores Using Residual Model](images/mean_cross_validation_residuals.png)

 ![Mean Cross Validation Scores Using Residuals Folded](images/mean_cross_validation_residuals_folded.png)

+"Precision" is the proportion of positive classifications that are correct.

+"Recall" is the proportion of total positive values that have been correctly classified.

+Random forrest’s precision of .6 and recall of .5 means when it predicts a given house member is eliminated it is correct 60% of the time, and is able to identify 50% of those which were eliminated.

+Not great; Not terrible.
+But, we have already answered our hypothesis

-The reduction in complexity for the a given machine learning algorithm can be seen in the decision boundary contours of three of the classifiers performing above baseline.
+The reduction in complexity for the a given machine learning algorithm can be seen in the decision boundary contours of three of the classifiers performing above baseline:

 ![Decision Tree Senate](images/Decision_Tree_Seanate.png)
 ![Decision Tree Senate Folded](images/Decision_Tree_Seanate_Folded.png)